 - Sunday Morning Race start: Rider Meeting at 6:45am In Spearfish City Park.
 Start times at 7:00am Wave 1, 7:10am Wave 2, 7:20am Wave3, 7:30am Wave 4

 - Sunday Free lunch for racers: provided by Barbacoas and Bay Leaf Cafe, to begin at 11am at Spearfish City Park.
 Plates will be sold to non-racers

 - Sunday Free Brews for racers: provided by Crow Peak Brewery starting sometime around noon at Spearfish City Park.
 Beers will be sold to non-racers

 - Sunday Music starts early afternoon in Spearfish City Park

 - Sunday Evening After Party: Hosted at Killian's Tavern beginning at 6pm.
+A Crow Peak Grizzly cooler will be raffled off at 10pm.
+Get 1 ticket for every Crow Peak beer purchased(you can start buying beers for tickets on Aug.
+26th.
 Live music, a great menu selection, and a wide variety of drink choices, makes for a great way to finish off a perfect weekend!

 Perry Jewett, member